Clubs

 Robotics (High School)

-Advisor: Janet Rielley at [email protected] Mrs. Fuentes at [email protected]
+Advisor: Janet Rielley [email protected] & Mrs. Fuentes afuentes@micharter

-Please contact Mrs. Rielley at 704-898-2300 or Mrs. Fuentes at 704-249-9370 prior to the meeting to enter the building.
-During competition season (Jan-Apr) the team meets more often.
 We are a team under the guidance of First Robotics Competition (FRC): Combining the excitement of sport with the rigors of science and technology.
 Our industry mentors helps students through teamwork in designing and building a robot to tackle various obstacles for competition season.
 Students who have never used a tool before have found this to be an exciting and valuable experience.
-Students learn t use hand tools, power tools, in addition to learning how to wire electronics for motors and sensors, plus programming code to drive the robot; besides having fun and building teamwork.
+Students learn to use hand tools, power tools, in addition to learning how to wire electronics for motors and sensors, plus programming code to drive the robot; besides having fun and building teamwork.
 We also have a need for students interested in Computer-aided design and marketing expertise to become part of the team to promote our mission and STEM opportunities to others.

 Student Government